Allgemeine Geschäftsbedingungen (AGB)

 Evy Xpact

-(4) If legal regulations or standards, technical or scientific findings change, which are of not insignificant importance for the functionality of the contractual Software with regard to the purposes typically pursued by customers of the Software, the Provider shall make adjustments to the Software as soon as the Provider becomes aware of the changes.
-The type of adaptation of the contractual Software (update, upgrade or similar) is the responsibility of the Provider.
+(4) If legal regulations or standards, technical or scientific findings change which are of not insignificant importance for the functionality of the contractual software with regard to the purposes typically pursued by customers of the software, the Provider shall make adjustments to the software as soon as the Provider becomes aware of the changes.

-(6) Adjustments, changes and additions to the software will be carried out outside the customer’s normal business hours.
+(6) Adjustments, changes and additions to the software shall be carried out outside the customer’s normal business hours.
 They may only lead to a temporary interruption or impairment of usability during normal business hours if this is necessary for technical reasons.

 (7) Additional agreements on the availability of the software and any short-term interruptions for necessary maintenance work are regulated in the offer.